Tech-at-DU/React-Redux-Tetris-Tutorial/P00-Introduction/readme.md

 ![tetris-redux](assets/tetris-redux.png)

-# Adding Dependancies
+# Adding Dependencies

-Redux is a library that manages Application state.
-The React-Redux library acts as bindings between React and Redux.
-We will need to install both as dependancies.
+Redux is a library that manages the Application state.
+The React-Redux library acts as a binding between React and Redux.
+We will need to install both as dependencies.

 Add Redux and React-Redux as a dependency to your project.